Understanding your Demand Report Results

 This multichannel approach gives a more comprehensive picture of brand and talent perception, reducing noise by leveraging insights across datasets, rather than relying on a single source.

-When accessing a report, below the report name, you’ll see three navigation options: Channels, Countries, and Search Trends.
+When accessing a report, below the report name, you’ll see three navigation options: Channels, Countries, Search Trends, Demographics, Interests and Engagement.
 Each provides a unique way to explore demand:

 Understanding Absolutes vs. Scores in the Data Visualization